Tiger Woods set to enter plea in DUI case, start diversion program

 "I realize now it was a mistake to do this without medical assistance," Woods said then.
 He completed a drug treatment program in July.

-Woods' attorney, Douglas Duncan, did not respond to phone calls and emails seeking comment about Wednesday's hearing.
+Woods' attorney, Douglas Duncan, did not respond to phone calls and emails seeking comment about Friday's hearing.

 The DUI arrest was the first time Woods had been in trouble since Thanksgiving weekend 2009, when he plowed his SUV into a tree and a fire hydrant outside his then-Windermere, Florida, home.
 That led to revelations that he had multiple extramarital affairs, and a divorce from his wife Elin Nordegren, the mother of his two children.
 He spent 45 days in a Mississippi clinic where he was treated for sex addiction.